Joe Pearson (politician)

-Joe Pearson was a Democratic member of the Indiana House of Representatives, representing the 31st District from 2009 to 2011.
-He farmed full-time until March 1995, when then–Governor Evan Bayh and Lt.
-Governor Frank O'Bannon named him Assistant Commissioner of Agriculture.
-He continued to serve in the same capacity for Governor O’Bannon and Governor Joe Kernan through 2005, then ran unsuccessfully for Secretary of State of Indiana in 2006.
+Joe Pearson was a member of the Indiana House of Representatives, representing the 31st District from 2009 to 2011.
+He was a member of the Democratic Party.

+Pearson farmed full-time until March 1995, when Governor Evan Bayh and Lieutenant Governor Frank O'Bannon named him Assistant Commissioner of Agriculture.
+He continued to serve in the same capacity after O’Bannon was elected to succeed Bayh, and, after O'Bannon's death in office, under Governor Joe Kernan, until 2005.
+He ran unsuccessfully for Secretary of State of Indiana in 2006.